garbamoussa/MediLinkUp/README.md

-# LinkUp
+# MediLinkUp

 ### Linking healthcare providers to patient needs

-## Why LinkUp
+## Why MediLinkUp

-LinkUp  is a centralized eHealth system to collect patient medical records  that will facilitate detection and classification of disease  cases to assist medical professionals in decision making for treatment or patient care.
+MediLinkUp  is a centralized eHealth system to collect patient medical records  that will facilitate detection and classification of disease  cases to assist medical professionals in decision making for treatment or patient care.

 ## Technical stack